 New Zealand is deeply concerned about the impunity with which perpetrators have carried out recent chemical weapons attacks.
-That is why we were proud to support the adoption of the Decision of the Conference of States Parties in June - a vital step to reinforce the global ban against the use of chemical weapons.
-Although a worthy goal, we cannot use consensus as an excuse to prevent States Parties from taking action to uphold the CWC.
+That is why we were proud to support the adoption of the decision by the Conference of the States Parties in June, a vital step to reinforce the global ban against the use of chemical weapons.
+Although a worthy goal, we cannot use consensus as an excuse to prevent States Parties from taking action to uphold the Convention.